MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete.md

 ---
 # Responding to GDPR Data Subject Delete Requests for Microsoft Flow

-## Introduction
 The “right to erasure” by the removal of personal data from an organization’s Customer Data is a key protection in the GDPR.
 Removing personal data includes removing all personal data and system-generated logs, except audit log information.
-Microsoft Flow allows users to build automation workflows that are a critical part of your organization’s day-to-day operations, so when a user leaves your organization you will need to manually review and determine whether or not to delete certain data and resources that they have created.   here is other customer data that will be automatically deleted whenever the user’s account deleted from Azure Active Directory.
+Microsoft Flow allows users to build automation workflows that are a critical part of your organization’s day-to-day operations, so when a user leaves your organization you will need to manually review and determine whether or not to delete certain data and resources that they have created.
+There is other customer data that will be automatically deleted whenever the user’s account deleted from Azure Active Directory.
 Here is the breakdown between which customer data will be automatically deleted and which data will require your manual review and deletion:

 |Requires manual review and deletion|Automatically deleted when the user is deleted from Azure Active Directory|